 How might one conceive of teaching a university class in Religious Studies?

 Many Religious Studies departmental websites will advertise the importance of appreciating religious pluralism or cross-cultural religious literacy.
-While this is an admirable mission within a proper liberal arts educational program, I think it has limited value when conceiving of how one teaches a course.
-A concern for cultural or religious literacy guides the content of the course, not necessarily how one teaches it.
+While this is an admirable mission within a formal liberal arts education, it has limited value for an instructor conceiving how to teach his or her course.
+In other words, a concern for religious literacy guides the content of the course, not necessarily how one teaches it.

-Much of my recent ruminations on teaching Religious Studies has come from teaching Rhetoric and Composition for the past several years.
-Not surprisingly, I was not tasked with teaching my students about writing, as much as I was tasked with teaching them how to write.
-The focus is on skill acquisition, not mastery of writing trivia.
-This mindset allowed me to reconceptualize my task as a university teacher of Religious Studies; how can I move away from teaching about Religious Studies to how one does Religious Studies.
+Many of my recent ruminations on teaching Religious Studies were shaped by my experienes teaching Rhetoric and Composition over the past several years.
+In those classes, I was not tasked with teaching my students about writing as much as I was tasked with teaching them how to write.
+The focus is placed on skill mastery, not the memorization of writing trivia.
+This mindset forced me to reconceptualize my task as a university teacher of Religious Studies; can I move away from teaching about Religious Studies to how one does Religious Studies?
 This is not an easy question to answer, nor is there one answer.

-This change in thinking is non-trivial because it forces instructors to honestly consider how to teach more (in my words) “generative” modes of thinking, such as analysis, application, evaluation, or creation (so-called “higher orders” of thinking).
-This is distinct from what I would consider more consumer modes of thinking, such as remembering or even understanding – surely foundational, but hardly the end product in my opinion.
+This change in thinking is non-trivial because it forces instructors to honestly consider how to teach more (in my words) “generative” modes of thinking, such as analysis, application, evaluation, or creation – the so-called “higher orders” of thinking.
+This is distinct from what I would consider more “consumer” modes of thinking, such as memorization or recognition – surely foundational, but hardly a suitable end goal for a humanities course in my opinion.

 One potential impasse here is to realize that Religious Studies is defined by its object of study – namely, religion (good luck defining that!) – not its critical theory, methodology, or level of analysis.
 David Lake and Ann Taves have referred to Area Studies fields, like Religious Studies, to be “raider disciplines” in that borrow theory and methods from other fields, such as History, Psychology, Philosophy, and so forth [see chart below].
 While Religious Studies departments are interdisciplinary, individual scholars tend to be taught (or as Foucault would say, “disciplined”) in a singular discipline.
 I would argue that being aware of our disciplinary training will not only affect the content we chose to teach, but also the critical skills associated with that content.